Wren-Roth/TrinityPandaCore/README.md

 added some new stuff like a few modules to make things less annoying solo.

+I am going through every zone and quest to make the zone completable.

+currently:

+Eastern kingdoms is completable on alliance.

 ## Requirements
 + Platform: Linux, Windows or Mac